Dolphins' Tyreek Hill carted off field and taken to hospital with serious left leg injury

-Players from both teams took a knee while Hill was tended to, and the cart was immediately brought out to help carry him off the field.
-An air cast was applied and players from both teams were around the cart before it was driven away.
+Players from both teams took a knee at various spots on the field while Hill was tended to, and the cart was immediately summoned.
+Players from both teams gathered briefly around the cart before it was driven across the field and into the tunnel leading to the Dolphins' locker room.

-The Dolphins said Hill was going to the hospital “for imaging, evaluation and observation.”

-Hill is a five-time All-NFL selection.
-He clapped and waved at the fans as he was driven off, receiving an ovation after the stadium had been hushed for several minutes following the play.
+“Prayers up man…..”
+Kansas City quarterback and Hill's former teammate Patrick Mahomes posted on X shortly after the injury.

 Hill has 11,363 receiving yards since entering the NFL in 2017, the most in the league over that span.
 He also has 819 catches, fourth most in the league since 2017 behind only Davante Adams (886), Travis Kelce (880) and Stefon Diggs (824).